By Porsha Jones, MS, LMFT

 Some emotional injuries are severe enough and experienced as relationship traumas by one partner.
 These severely impact the safety and security of a loving relationship.

 The wounded partner or partners have typically found a strategy to cope with the underlying emotions associated with the emotional injury.

 These strategies are usually unhealthy and continuously lead to a cycle of further hurt, anger and disconnection.

 Examples of unhealthy coping strategies after an emotional injury:

 - Needy or clingy behaviors

 Pick up a copy of the book, Hold Me Tight by Sue Johnson.
 Her book outlines steps to forgiveness to help couples heal through emotional injuries and restore safety and security in their relationship.
 Contact me to discuss your needs at Pjones@GROWCounseling.com

 Porsha is on the Board of Advisers for the Professional Sports Wives Association, and specializes in working with pro athletes and their families.

-Porsha is experienced in working with individuals, couples and families suffering from anxiety, grief, depression, major conflict, infidelity, divorce, parenting, career counseling, bi-racial issues and blended families.
+Porsha specializes in working with individuals, couples and families experiencing anxiety, grief, depression, major conflict, infidelity, divorce, parenting, career counseling, interracial relationship and blended families.